Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions

 Our findings highlight the potential to extend the neutral atom gate set beyond the usually considered diagonal entangling gates by using and controlling a second Rydberg state.
-Extending our approach to include atomic and laser noise directly in the gate optimization could further improve gate infidelities and robustness against noise for specific experimental neutral atom QPU setups.
-For that, noise-aware optimization cost functions~\cite{Kazemi2025} and the FRT approach to laser noise~\cite{Endres2025Benchmark} could be very useful to reduce noise sampling costs throughout the optimization process.
-Another interesting direction would be to design specifically tailored noise robust iSWAP gate implementation using previously established techniques~\cite{janduraTimeOptimalTwoThreeQubit2022, Fromonteil2023}.
+Extending our approach to include atomic and laser noise directly in the optimization procedure could further improve gate fidelities and enhance robustness for specific experimental neutral-atom QPU platforms.
+To this end, noise-aware optimization cost functions~\cite{Kazemi2025} and the FRT approach to laser noise~\cite{Endres2025Benchmark} could be very useful to reduce noise sampling costs throughout the optimization process.
+Another interesting direction would be the design of specifically tailored, noise-robust iSWAP gate implementations using previously established techniques~\cite{janduraTimeOptimalTwoThreeQubit2022, Fromonteil2023}.
 Considering the entire exchange gate family, $U_{\rm XY}(\theta)$, finding analytically parameterized pulses for the angle $\theta$ would simplify the implementation of a continuous set of gates by reducing experimental calibration efforts~\cite{Evered2023}.

-\paragraph*{Note added ---} During the final stages of preparing this manuscript we became aware of related work~\cite{Bergonzoni2025}.
+\paragraph*{Note added ---} During the preparation of this manuscript, we became aware of related work~\cite{Bergonzoni2025}.